hpware/my-diary/README.md

-# Just a place where I put my diarys
+# Just a place where I put my diaries